jElhamm/Article-Deep-Learning-for-the-Gaussian-Wiretap-Channel/README.md

 ## License

-   This repository is licensed under the MIT License.
+   This repository is licensed under the BSD-3-Clause License.
    See the [LICENSE](./LICENSE) file for more details.